 The two first-year modules, Introduction 1A and Introduction 1B, are intensive beginners’ classes.
 They are suitable for people with some or no knowledge of the language but with previous experience of language learning, and would equally suit those with qualifications in the language from some years ago who wish to refresh their knowledge.

-The CCEd provides a General Teaching Council-approved qualification and has, in previous years, appealed to candidates from diverse backgrounds, including:
+The CCEd provides a qualification approved by the General Teaching Council for Scotland and has, in previous years, appealed to candidates from diverse backgrounds, including:

 University standard in one year

-The intensive beginners’ classes will bring you up to first-year university standard in one year, with the aim of allowing you to continue your study of the language into second year and up to university pass degree level within three years.
+The intensive beginners’ classes take students to first-year University level in one year, and open the door to the study of the language in second year and up to University Pass Degree level within three years.
 There is no long-term commitment, however, since enrolment is initially for one year and renewable on an annual basis.
-You will be free to opt out at any stage.
+Students are free to opt out at any stage.

 Direct entry to the second year is also possible for suitably qualified applicants, and the University will grant full recognition and credits for previous study.

-Although this class is offered on a part-time evening basis, it mirrors the courses taken by our full-time undergraduates, and is taught by the same university staff, many of them native speakers, who also teach the day-time students.
-You will therefore be guaranteed access to genuine university standard courses on a part-time basis, leading to a reputable qualification, and you'll have access to the same University facilities enjoyed by full-time students, including:
+Although this class is offered on a part-time evening basis, it mirrors the courses taken by our full-time undergraduate students, and is taught by the same University staff.
+Students on the CCEd are therefore guaranteed access to genuine University standard courses on a part-time basis, leading to a reputable qualification, and have access to the same University facilities enjoyed by full-time students, including:

 Teaching